ericmedvet/slides/advanced-programming-2020/10-class-loading-javadoc.md

 - wiki
 - ...

-In some cases, providing a documentation API documentation (aka javadoc) may be useful.
+In some cases, providing an API documentation (aka javadoc) may be useful.

 ---